strangeprogrammer/CS4900QuadraticSolve/src/parsing/README.txt

 **parsing -> directory info:**

 parsing directory holds implementation and test files which are listed below.
-All of the implementation files in this directory used for retrieving and checking arguments given to the program by the user.
+Files in this directory are used for obtaining user input, providing feedback, and returning parsing errors.

 Implementation files:
 	- parsing.c, parsing.h